 - all teaching is based on building on what your child already knows, can do and can understand

-- specific strategies (which may be suggested by the Inclusion Manager or outside staff) are in place to support your child to learn
+- specific strategies are in place to support your child to learn

 All children in school should be getting this as a part of excellent classroom practice when needed.